 Set on Lake Ontario, Toronto is the fourth largest city in North America.
 It is a very cosmopolitan, diverse city, affluent, with a great arts and culture scene.
 Many travelers to Toronto will stay downtown, where there are many large office & apartment buildings, and numerous hotels.
 This is our guide to running in Toronto, Ontario.
+Note: If you’d like to have a guided running experience in Toronto, we highly recommend our affiliate partner Go!
+Running Tours.

 The highlights of Toronto running are several spots along the lakeshore, including the Martin Goodman Trail.
 There are also good linear parks and trails near downtown, such as the Beltline and Don River trails.
 Another running favorite is The Island — a 15 minute ferry ride from downtown.